ABOUT

 After a brief dive into some smaller estimation problems, the essay ends with a poignant calculation on how much the average relationship (and breakup) weighs, and then ways in which Fermi estimations are really used in real life.

-Entirely coded in Visual Studio Code, using CSS and HTML, by me, and deployed with Vercel.
+Entirely coded in Visual Studio Code using HTML, CSS and JS, and deployed with Vercel.
 All text is set in the Reddit Sans typeface.
 This website is fully open-source.